senthilva/RL_car_using_T3D/README.md

 # RL_car_using_T3D

 ## Phase 1
-In this project i have taken car environment and integrated it with the T3D learning.
+In this phase i have taken car environment and integrated it with the T3D learning.
 I have NOT used CNN in this phase; passed the environment values as scalars into the T3D algorithm.
 Idea was to first integrate T3D with car environment in Kivy.

 https://youtu.be/6NWjU9S8zro